talpor/talpor-dev-handbook/docs/development/methodology/index.md

-##Introduction
+## Introduction

-When you are working in a software development team you need a set of well-defined processes to empower organization, communication and efficient work.
-Moreover, inside a company, a standarized set of processes accross every team will allow every project to be treated the same way, delivering the same quality and facilitating coordination among teams.
+When you are working in a software development team, you need a set of well-defined processes to empower organization, communication and efficient work.
+Moreover, inside a company, a standarized set of processes across every team will allow every project to be treated the same way, delivering the same quality and facilitating coordination among teams.

-Developers tends to be assigned to different projects from time to time, the presence of these defined processes will make this migration smoothly as the organizational knowledge of a project should be the same of the ther project.
+Developers tend to be (re-)assigned to different projects from time to time.
+The presence of these well-defined processes will make this migration smooth as the organizational knowledge of a project should carry over from project to project (i.e. should be the same for any other project).
 This set of processes is what we call the *methodology*.

 This section is intented to give a detailed description of our methodology, which entails every aspect of the way we work in